The basic gear you need for packrafting adventures so you don’t end up as above, or simply just inconvenienced and wet

 Otherwise I used my old yellow Watershed Chatooga bag (left, yellow), a 30-litre holdall with a big rubbery zip-loc seal and made from a hard, polyurethane that you can’t imagine getting pierced too easily.
 I can pack a flysheet, sleeping bag and airmat in there, but on the Tarn as a daybag I found it a bit too big to get my feet out quickly, and after years of use one flat seam was separating (easily glued up).

 With both the Peli and the Watershed, I find opening a bit slow or effortful if, say, you want to get to a non-waterproof camera quickly.
 Nothing you can do about the Peli’s heavy clamps, but a drysuit-type zip instead of the Watershed’s seal would be better.
-I replaced the Chat with an Ortlieb Travel Zip.
+I replaced the Chatty Bag with an Ortlieb Travel Zip and haven’t loooed back.
 As for a camera?
 This is what you want.

 Cheap alternative: large, clip-seal lunchbox and a plastic bag.